 8. Do Not Air Your Dirty Laundry

 However tempting it may be, do not share your marital problems with your family/friends/workmates.
 There is no need to share such personal details about your married life, and the only person you should be talking to about your marital problems is your spouse as that is the only person who will be able to resolve the issues with you.
 Yes it may be comforting to let off steam about your spouse to your nearest and dearest, but they can’t really help you, and it can sometimes cause them to feel happiness at your misery.
-Again, if they are serious problems like violence, you definitely need to speak to someone and tell the police.
+Again, if there are serious problems like violence, you definitely need to speak to someone and tell the police.

 Marriage definitely requires lots of patience.
 It will take time to really get to know your spouse and become true garments for one another.
 As with any situation in life, patience is key.